 If the custom tax code includes more than one component, select Multiple rates and enter each tax component on its own line.
 Use the Add line button to add additional components.
 If your tax code contains components subject to compounding, enter the compounded rate into applicable

 Click Create to save the tax code.

 Some jurisdictions use what are known as flat rate schemes, usually to simplify record-keeping and tax filing.
 Such schemes free a business from the need to record and offset taxes paid against those collected.
 Under such schemes, a standard tax rate is applied on sales, but a lower rate is remitted to the tax authority.
 This lower rate is calculated on the total amount for a line item, including standard tax.
 The difference is kept by the business as additional income.
 Often, flat tax rates vary by business type and size, based on assumptions of average tax paid to suppliers by businesses with certain characteristics.
 So they must be set up as custom tax codes in Manager.

 To add a flat rate tax code, follow the same procedure as for any other single-rate custom tax code.
 (Flat rate schemes cannot be used with multi-component tax codes.)
-Name the tax code as you want customers to see it, normally with the standard tax rate.
-Check the Flat rate box and enter the lower rate you will pay to the tax authority:
+Name the tax code as you want customers to see it, normally with the standard tax rate’s name.
+Check the

 When operating under a flat rate tax scheme, no tax code should be applied on purchases, because tax paid cannot be used to offset tax owed.
 Unit prices of purchased items should include tax paid.
 In the case of purchased inventory items, tax paid will be included in average cost, just as if it were a shipping charge or other cost of purchasing the item.